 Feels Funny comedy about depression and growth through adversity in SA

 Africa Clockwise comedy about climate change reflecting on African values and resilience.

 In 2005, Pearce, who has a Masters in Diversity Studies from UCT, founded the eMzantsi Carnival community-building project.
-In 2009, eMzantsi was granted R8million by the National Lottery Distribution Trust Fund.
+In 2009, eMzantsi was granted R8million by the National Lottery Distribution Trust Fund for their primary and high school twinning programmes.
 In 2012, the eMzantsi mapiko recycled arts training project for single mothers and adult disabled learners was granted US$81000 from UNESCO’s International Fund for Cultural Diversity.

 Pearce speaks French and will be representing the Arterial Network en route, meeting with arts and culture organisations in each country to spread a message of connection and pan-African pride.
 The Minister of Arts and Culture has also officially endorsed the Africa Clockwise adventure: Pearce and Sampson will be cultural ambassadors for South Africa on this trip, promoting the Charter for African Cultural Renaissance and the efforts of SA artists to draw attention to climate change across the continent respectively.
 Sampson will be performing the Africa Clockwise show at SA embassies and schools along the way.

 Sampson and Pearce are residents of Noordhoek in Cape Town, and have a biological daughter and adopted son who both attended Masakhane Educare, an isiXhosa pre-school in the neighbouring township of Masiphumelele, before going to Fish Hoek Primary School.